William Otis Crosby: Biography

-He graduated from the Massachusetts Institute of Technology (1876), receiving a bachelor's degree.

-Since 1875, while still a student, he was an assistant in geology and mineralogy in the Boston Society of Natural History, where he worked under the guidance of the famous paleontologist Alpheus Hyatt.
+Crosby graduated from the Massachusetts Institute of Technology with a bachelor's degree in 1876.
+In 1875, while still a student, he was an assistant in geology and mineralogy in the Boston Society of Natural History, where he worked under the guidance of the paleontologist Alpheus Hyatt.

-After graduating from the Massachusetts Institute of Technology, he was invited to the position of instructor at the same institute in the Department of Geology (1878-1883).
+After graduating from the Massachusetts Institute of Technology, he was appointed instructor at the same institute in the Department of Geology (1878-1883).
 In 1881 he was elected a member of the American Academy of Arts and Sciences in Cambridge, Massachusetts.

 In 1883 he received the post of assistant and held this post until 1902.
-Then he worked as an assistant professor (1902-1906) and professor of mineralogy and lithology until 1907, when progressive deafness led him to the need for resignation.
+Then he worked as an assistant professor (1902-1906) and professor of mineralogy and lithology until 1907, when progressive deafness led him to resign.
+For his final year in post (1906-1907), Crosby was also head of the Department of Geology.

-Head of the Department of Geology of the Massachusetts Institute of Technology (1906-1907).
-In total, 54 years have been associated with this institute.

-After the termination of teaching activity and until the end of his life, he worked as an expert consultant on the construction of engineering structures.
+After the termination of teaching activity, he worked as an expert consultant on the construction of engineering structures.

 He died in Boston on December 31, 1925.